haberdashPI/vscode-master-key/README.md

 ## Customized Bindings

-Okay, so you want to customize your keybindings, or create a whoel new preset?
+Okay, so you want to customize your keybindings, or create a whole new preset?

 You can start by reviewing the built-in `Larkin` preset using the command `Master Key: Edit Preset Copy`.
 A new `*.toml` file with the contents of this master-key binding set will be opened.
 The file has comments throughout which document its use.